IoT Asset Management in a Nutshell

 Small abnormalities and problems can be dealt with before they become large.
 This will increase the lifespan of your assets, as well as your day-to-day productivity.

 Predictive maintenance to reduce unplanned downtime

-Preventive maintenance per a fixed schedule has some foundational disadvantages, assets of used under different circumstances, may require condition-based maintenance, to address their unique operating requirements.
+Preventive maintenance per a fixed schedule has some foundational disadvantages, assets used under different circumstances may require condition-based maintenance, to address their unique operating requirements.
 With the data collected by IoT, the process of identifying exactly which maintenance service is required can be made far more quickly.

 Unplanned downtime, whether it affects an individual user or an entire company, can result in a lot of lost productivity and money.
-An IoT solution can ensures quickly identification of the actual component/equipment that has a failure, can direct processes around the failure where possible and it can provide live and historic data for analyzing cause of the failure to produce advance warnings if similar situation reoccurs.
+An IoT solution can ensure quick identification of the actual component/equipment that has a failure, can direct processes around the failure where possible and it can provide live and historic data for analyzing a cause of the failure to produce advance warnings if similar situation reoccurs.

-An IoT asset management platform with real time analytics plus machine learning can reduce the unplanned downtime dramatically.
+An IoT asset management platform with real-time analytics plus machine learning can reduce the unplanned downtime dramatically.
 Manufacturers can know when an asset is going to fail and how it is going to fail and can take preventative measures to avoid downtime.
-By combining real-time data with historical trends, usage, maintenance history, age, inspection data, and external factors (temperature, humidity, etc), a complete overview of the assets health can be generated.
+By combining real-time data with historical trends, usage, maintenance history, age, inspection data, and external factors (temperature, humidity, etc), a complete overview of the health of the assets can be generated.